gahr/tcl-scgi/README.md

 User scripts consist of pure HTML code with interleaved Tcl scripts enclosed in &lt;? and ?&gt; tags.

-The following special commands are available
+The following special commands are available:

     @ arg
         Synonym to [puts].
 The argument is evaluated by Tcl if it's not enclosed in braces.